Last updated: May 4, 2026

 A low WBC count, called leukopenia, occurs when your count falls below 4,000 cells/μL.
 This can leave you more vulnerable to infections.
 Causes include:

-Those with leukopenia should take precautions to avoid infections, including good hand hygiene, avoiding crowds during flu season, staying current with vaccinations, and promptly reporting infection symptoms.
+Those with leukopenia should take precautions to avoid infections, including good hand hygiene, avoiding crowds during flu season, staying current with vaccinations, and promptly reporting any infection symptoms to their provider.

 Maintaining Healthy WBC Levels